valicm/appimage-bash/README.md

 # Description

-An action for creating AppImage packages from .tar.gz packages.
+GitHub Action for creating AppImage releases from .tar.gz packages.
-Generates release AppImage file based on source .tar.gz and stores under latest tag.
+It generates AppImage file based on source .tar.gz under git tag _latest_.
 - only stable version releases
 - only build new release if the new version of source .tar.gz had been released